rmznalp/fitnessTracker/README.md

 # FitnessTracker
-Fitness Tracker with Angular Framework and Material UI Components with Angular Fire and FireAuth.
+Fitness Tracker with Angular Framework and Material UI Components with Angular Firebase and FireAuth.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.